 Letter from the Minister

-First United has a long storied history of involvement in the civil rights movement starting in the 1950’s and carrying forward to today.
-We have a regular meeting focus group called A Sacred Conversation on Race that is an open group that meets on a Sunday morning time.
+First United has a long storied history of involvement in the civil rights movement starting in the 1950s and carrying forward to today.
+We have a regular Justice Forum that meets throughout the year to discuss related topics and find actionable steps for change.
 In the links that follow please find more information not only about First United’s involvement but also the leadership and concerns from one of our parent denominations, the UCC.

 There are so many concerns in our society but there are none as crucial as race relations.
-First United is very white and we recognize we are called to step forward from our comfort zones and be active in making connections that truly matter with the rest of our world of people.
-Toward that aim, we faithfully walk into a joint tomorrow in which all of God’s people are treated relationally and personally with a great enjoyment and respect of all of our colors.
+First United is very white and we recognize we are called to step forward from our comfort zones and be active in making connections that truly matter with the rest of our world’s people.
+Toward that aim, we faithfully walk into a joint tomorrow in which all of God’s people are treated relationally and personally with great enjoyment and respect for all of our colors.

 Rev. Jack Skiles, First United Church